The Graduate Program

 Getting Ready to Teach: Getting ready for a semester of teaching is a joint responsibility of the TA and the instructor.
 Well before the semester begins, the instructor should order desk copies of assigned books for TAs, distribute to all TAs a copy of the syllabus, and select section times – ideally early enough for undergraduates to enroll in sections at the time of registration.
 Professors and TAs should meet before the start of the semester to review the goals of the course, the nature of the assignments, and the role of sections in the course.
 Teaching Assistants should have a sense of what the instructor expects of students enrolled in the course.
 Sections should begin no later than the second week of class.
 The assignment of students to sections should be completed by the second class.
 The instructor and the TAs ordinarily share in the task of organizing the sections.
 Professors and their teaching assistants should meet weekly to discuss content, pedagogy, grading, and any problems that arise in the course.
 Professors should meet with readers before every grading assignment (exam or paper) to discuss content and expectations.
 Faculty should provide guidelines to TAs for grading.

-Evaluations: As graduate students are both teachers and students, the evaluation must address both issues.
+Evaluations: As graduate students are both teachers and students, evaluation must address both issues.
 Undergraduates should complete teaching assistant evaluations -provided on a separate departmental form (an online system is under development) – as part of course evaluations; those evaluations will be made available to TAs after grades for the course are in.
 Instructors may also ask their TAs to complete course evaluations that assess both the pedagogical success of the course and the use of TAs in it.
-At semester’s end, instructors should provide some feedback to TAs about their work in the course, either in a meeting or in writing.
+At the semester’s end, instructors should provide some feedback to TAs about their work in the course, either in a meeting or in writing.
 The department keeps files of undergraduate evaluations.
 Graduate students may make photocopies of their evaluations to use as part of a teaching portfolio for the job market, or for applications for other Columbia teaching positions (e.g., CC, LitHum, etc.).

 Dealing with Problems: Students who are experiencing problems with their teaching that they cannot discuss with the instructor should contact the department’s Director of Graduate Studies.
 Continuing grievances should be resolved first by bringing them to the Director of Graduate Studies or the Department Chair.
 If they cannot be resolved at this level they may be brought to the Assistant Dean for Graduate Teaching in the Graduate School of Arts and Sciences.